USB Firmware Flashing

 USB Firmware Update Steps

-- Query Board ID
+- Query the Board ID

 ls /dev/serial/by-id/*